evareitzel/Chitchat/README.md

 # Project Template: React/Rails API

+Phase 5 Capstone Project for Flatiron School

+A Collaborative Messaging App

 ## Description

 This project is scaffolded so that you can build a React frontend and Rails